Captain Beany

 Captain Beany (born Barry Kirk on 23 September 1954) is a British eccentric and charity fundraiser in Sandfields, Port Talbot, South Wales.

+He has performed several fundraising stunts themed around baked beans, and for several years operated the Baked Bean Museum of Excellence from his home.

 Biography

 Kirk worked in the computer department of the BP chemical plant in Baglan, Neath Port Talbot.
 In May 1991, he changed his name by deed poll to Captain Beany.
 He began painting his face and bald head orange, donned a golden cape, pants, gloves and boots.
 To date, Captain Beany claims to have raised over £100,000 for charity through participation in various events, such as the London and New York Marathons.

 In 1986, Beany set a world record for the longest time sitting in a bath full of baked beans, which lasted over 100 hours.

-In September 2005 Beany was convicted and fined £200 for fraudulently claiming £2,700 in income support.
+In September 2005, Beany was convicted and fined £200 for fraudulently claiming £2,700 in Income Support.

 In 2006, Beany appeared on the BBC programme, Let Me Entertain You.

 In September 2008, Beany climbed Snowdon carrying baked beans in aid of cancer research.
 In October 2008, during the 2008 financial crisis, he registered the trademark "Credit Crunch" for use on chocolate bars.
 When Selfridges sold a similarly named product, Captain Beany earned a percentage of the sales under a licensing agreement.

 In December 2009, he teamed up with other Port Talbot musicians to record a charity Christmas song.
 He completed the Sports Relief Mile 2010 whilst pushing a tin of baked beans on his hands and knees.

 He also planned to walk nearly 460 miles around the borders of Wales and England for the Cieran Jones Appeal whilst conveying a plate of baked beans on toast.
 His planned 'BEANS ON TOAST-A-THON' was to take place in mid August 2010.

 In 2015, Beany raised £3,600 for charity by having 60 baked bean images tattooed on his head.
 Those sponsoring him had their initials inked inside one of the baked beans.

 In 2018, Beany appeared on a Christmas special of Blind Date as one of the choices.
 He wasn't chosen.

 In 2022, Captain Beany appeared on Inside the Superbrands.
 In the same year he was mentioned in one of the final rounds of the Jackbox Party Pack 9 game Fibbage 4.

 In May 2024, Beany auditioned for the seventeenth series of Britain’s Got Talent where he sang an original song about baked beans and how he loved to eat them for every single meal of the day.
 He received four red buzzers and did not progress to the next round.